Yale-BIM/f21-assignments/assignment-1/README.md

         > If you are unsure of what the above parameters mean, read more about projective cameras in Hartly & Zisserman's [Multiple View Geometry](http://www.robots.ox.ac.uk/~vgg/hzbook/) book.

-    4. Create an image with white background using the [OpenCV library](https://opencv.org/) in your node.
+    d.
+Create an image with white background using the [OpenCV library](https://opencv.org/) in your node.

         ```python